OfficeDev/office-js-docs-pr/docs/tutorials/share-data-and-events-between-custom-functions-and-the-task-pane-tutorial.md

 Once Excel starts, you can use the task pane buttons to store or get shared data.
 Enter `=CONTOSO.GETVALUE()` into a cell for the custom function to retrieve the same shared data.
 Or use `=CONTOSO.STOREVALUE("new value")` to change the shared data to a new value.

 > [!NOTE]
 > Configuring your project as shown in this article will share context between custom functions and the task pane.
-Calling Office APIs from custom functions is not supported in the preview.
+Calling Office APIs from custom functions is supported with s[some limitations](./excel/call-excel-apis-from-custom-function.md).